Analyzing SOC Telemed (TLMD) and Its Rivals

-SOC Telemed (NASDAQ: TLMD) is one of 27 publicly-traded companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it compare to its competitors?
-We will compare SOC Telemed to similar businesses based on the strength of its profitability, earnings, dividends, institutional ownership, valuation, analyst recommendations and risk.
+SOC Telemed (NASDAQ: TLMD) is one of 27 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it weigh in compared to its peers?
+We will compare SOC Telemed to similar businesses based on the strength of its analyst recommendations, dividends, earnings, profitability, institutional ownership, valuation and risk.

+74.6% of SOC Telemed shares are owned by institutional investors.
+Comparatively, 44.3% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by institutional investors.
+6.9% of SOC Telemed shares are owned by company insiders.
+Comparatively, 25.9% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

-This table compares SOC Telemed and its competitors revenue, earnings per share and valuation.
+This table compares SOC Telemed and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue